mcm-ryan/CapstoneProject/README.md

 # Team 8: Capstone Project

-Team Members: Mark Lopez, Ryan McMaster, Mattew Magnotta, and Jean-Jacques Akpakoun
+Team Members: Mark Lopez, Ryan McMaster, Matthew Magnotta, and Jean-Jacques Akpakoun

 This repository will host code for our Capstone Project.